mozilla-services/iprepd/README.md

-# iprepd
+# repd

-iprepd is a centralized reputation daemon that can be used to store reputation information for various objects such as IP addresses and retrieve reputation scores for the objects.
+repd is a centralized reputation daemon that can be used to store reputation information for various objects such as IP addresses and retrieve reputation scores for the objects.

 The project initially focused on managing reputation information for only IP addresses, but